Sydney-Informatics-Hub/xnat-uploader/README.md

 spreadsheet: files with manual values can be selected and will be uploaded.

 ## Uploading

+The third pass reads in the spreadsheet and uses the extracted values to upload each file to XNAT.
+The spreadsheet is used to keep track of which files have been successfully uploaded, so that if the upload is interrupted or doesn't succeed for some files, it can be re-run without trying to upload those files which have already succeeded.

     xnatuploader --spreadsheet list.xlsx --server http://xnat.server/ --project MyProject upload